To Deed Poll or not to Deed Poll

 While it may be frustrating, we suggest that you wait until your divorce is final before changing names, or if you’re adamant that you wish to proceed regardless, get a deed poll so that you can state it as your reason for the change (and providing your deed poll as documentary evidence).
-If you choose the latter, we recommend that you seek legal advice if you own an account that is considered a shared asset or has financial implications (e.g. loans, credit cards, banks, and Land Registry).
+If you choose the latter, we recommend that you seek legal advice if you own an account that is considered a shared asset or has financial implications (e.g. loans, credit cards, banks, and property).

 Double-Barrelling or Assuming your Gay (Male) Partner’s Name

 The good news is, government bodies such as DVLA, Land Registry, the Passport Office, and HMRC do not require you to have a deed poll to process a double-barrelled name change request for gay couples.
 A valid marriage or civil partnership certificate will be accepted as documentary evidence.

 Sadly, when it comes to some financial institutions, they’re historically known for being behind the times when it comes to recognising requests from men as well as same-sex couples.
 Although things are definitely improving in this area, if you don’t have a deed poll, you may encounter some issues.
 But, if you’ve already managed to obtain a passport and/or driving license in your new double-barrelled name, they can provide handy supporting evidence for companies with whom you’re encountering difficulties.

 How to apply for a deed poll